 Key Facts

-- Anime-Original Ending: The
+- Anime-Original Ending: The xxxHOLiC TV anime does not follow the

-xxxHOLiCTV anime does not follow the manga to its conclusion, instead creating an ambiguous, anime-original ending that is not considered canon.- Definitive Manga Conclusion: The original
+manga to its conclusion, instead creating an ambiguous, anime-original ending that is not considered canon.- Definitive

-xxxHOLiCmanga series is finished and concludes definitively at Chapter 213 in Volume 19, providing a complete narrative arc for Kimihiro Watanuki.- Crossover Is Not Optional: The ending of
+Manga Conclusion: The original xxxHOLiCmanga series is finished and concludes definitively at Chapter 213 in Volume 19, providing a complete narrative arc for Kimihiro Watanuki.- Crossover Is Not Optional: The ending of xxxHOLiC is directly and inextricably linked to its parallel series, Tsubasa: Reservoir Chronicle.
+Reading the Tsubasa

-xxxHOLiC: RouOriginal Animation Discs (OADs) are a crucial, faithful adaptation of the manga’s major time skip in Volumes 16 and 17, depicting events the TV anime never reached.- Significant Content Omitted: The TV anime adaptation completely skips several major
+manga ‘s major time skip in Volumes 16 and 17, depicting events the TV anime never reached.- Significant Content Omitted: The TV anime adaptation completely skips several major manga exclusive arcs, resulting in significant gaps in character development and plot.

-Where Does the xxxHOLiC Anime End in the Manga?
+Where Does the xxxHOLiC Anime End in the Manga ?
 The Definitive Guide

 Navigating the transition from the anime version to the manga version can be confusing due to the show’s episodic structure, filler episodes, and the later, more faithful OAD releases.
 Our experience in analyzing CLAMP’s interconnected works shows that a precise guide is necessary to avoid narrative gaps.
 This section provides a clear, at-a-glance reference to solve the confusing timeline and get you on the right path.

-For quick reference, here is a breakdown of where each part of the xxxHOLiC anime leaves off and the recommended manga starting point to continue the canon story.
+For quick reference, here is a breakdown of where each part of the xxxHOLiC anime leaves off and the recommended

-| Anime Installment | Corresponding Manga Point | Recommended Starting Point |
+| Anime Installment | Corresponding | Recommended Starting Point |

 |---|---|---|

-xxxHOLiC (Season 1) | Roughly adapts up to Volume 9 | Chapter 63 (Start of Volume 9) |
+| xxxHOLiC (Season 1) | Roughly adapts up to Volume 9 | Chapter 63 (Start of Volume 9) |

-xxxHOLiC: Kei (Season 2) | Roughly adapts up to Volume 13 | Chapter 119 (Start of Volume 14) |
+| xxxHOLiC: Kei (Season 2) | Roughly adapts up to Volume 13 | Chapter 119 (Start of Volume 14) |

-xxxHOLiC: Shunmuki (OAD) | Adapts parts of Vols 14 & 15 | Read Vol 14-15 after Season 2 |
+| xxxHOLiC: Shunmuki (OAD) | Adapts parts of Vols 14 & 15 | Read Vol 14-15 after Season 2 |

-xxxHOLiC: Rou (OAD) | Adapts parts of Vols 16 & 17 | Read from Chapter 158 (Start of Vol 16) |
+| xxxHOLiC: Rou (OAD) | Adapts parts of Vols 16 & 17 | Read from Chapter 158 (Start of Vol 16) |

 | Canonical Ending | N/A | Manga concludes at Chapter 213 (Volume 19) |